MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/avocado-toast.md

     1. After the egg is done pull it out of the water and set it to the side in a bowl or on a towel.
 - Assembly
     1. Spread the avocado mixture over the toast.
 Add bacon, tomatoes, and poached egg.
 Top the eggs with the hollandaise sauce and garnish with cayenne pepper to taste.

+## Footnotes
+{{< footnote "1" "After being added to the thermos the hollandaise will keep for about an hour, more or less.
+Furthermore, if you find that you made the hollandaise a little too thick you can add a drop or two (and only that) of water to it and swirl it around and it will loosen the sauce up." >}}